 It is important to remember that prior criminal convictions and aggravating circumstances could turn a misdemeanor charge into a felony charge.

-The best course of action is to always have an attorney represent you, no matter what level of charge you face.
+The best course of action is to always have a Phoenix criminal lawyer represent you, no matter what level of charge you face.

 Numerous crimes are charged as a misdemeanor.